-Sweet and salty Halloween Candy Corn Bark features white chocolate studded with candy corn, pretzels, and peanuts, then drizzled with semisweet chocolate for a fun and tasty treat!
+Sweet and salty Halloween Bark is a fun candy corn recipe featuring white chocolate studded with candy corn, pretzels, and peanuts, then drizzled with semisweet chocolate for a festive, tasty treat!

 Personally, I don’t think that Halloween sweets comes much cuter than candy corn.
 But to be perfectly honest, it’s not my favorite Halloween confection when it comes to flavor.
 Me and my self-proclaimed sweet tooth actually find it (gasp!) too sweet.
 Shocking, I know.
 However, pair that candy corn with something salty and I’m suddenly a fan.